JoePaxton/paxtonjf/InquiryReport2.md

 echo-nest-remix-examples.
 This expands the entire track, beat by beat.
 You can alter the timeScale function to change the time of a beat and you can create a new track from these modified beats.
 When you import dirac, it only works on raw data for the first parameter and a floating-point ratio.
+If the ratio is greater than 0.5 than you can notice a difference in the pace of the track.
+The more changes you make to the ratio the longer the time signature.
+This alters the tempo dramatically if you are familiar with the particular audio file you have uploaded.

 ```python
 import math